danintel/sawtooth-faq/glossary.rst

     For more information, see
     https://sawtooth.hyperledger.org/docs/core/releases/latest/rest_api/endpoint_specs.html
 EVM
     Ethereum Virtual Machine.
 Executes machine-independent code for Ethereum.
-Supported by SETH on Sawtooth Fork
+Supported by Seth on Sawtooth Fork
     When network nodes have two competing nodes at the head of a blockchain Genesis Block